Dame Clare Moriarty

 Her early career was spent mainly in policy roles in the Department of Health and the NHS, including as Principal Private Secretary to both Conservative and Labour Secretaries of State for Health.
 She participated in the Cycle International of the École Nationale d’Administration, gaining the Diplôme International d’Administration Publique.

 Clare studied maths at university and has a long-standing interest in science, technology and digital.
 She introduced Civil Service leaders to ‘unconferencing’ and championed the One Team Gov initiative dedicated to achieving reform through practical action.
+She was one of the first cohort of Policy Leader Fellows and was a member of the CSaP Advisory Council for a number of years.

 • 7 July 2022, 5:30pm